eaasi/user-handbook/source/api/eaas.rst

 .. http:get:: /environment-repository/environments

-  Retrieves a list of all available Environments in the node
+  Retrieves a list of all available Environments in the server

   :reqheader Accept: Should define response content type as `application/json`
   :reqheader Authorization: optional OAuth token to authenticate (necessary to retrieve Private Environments)
   :query boolean detailed: If set to "true", can be used to display *all* metadata associated with each Environment rather than an overview (see ``environment-repository/environments/[envId]`` endpoint documentation below for full details included; "false" by default)
-  :query boolean localOnly: If set to "false", returns metadata associated with Public Environments visible but **not** Saved Locally to the node ("true" by default)
+  :query boolean localOnly: If set to "false", returns metadata associated with Public Environments visible but **not** Saved Locally to the server ("true" by default)
   :status 200: An array of Environments
   :>json string envId: Unique ID (UUID) for an Environment resource :>json string title: Human-readable name for an Environment resource